appellj/nuntius-bot/README.md

 About the methods:
 * `description`: explain what the update is going to do.
 * `update`: Preform the update.
-The text the function will return will shown after the update was invoked successfully.
+The text the function will return will show after the update was invoked successfully.

-Couple of rules:
+A couple of rules:
 1. Updates that invoked before won't invoked again.
 2. The update will be invoked in the order in the yml file.
 3. When installing nuntius, all the listed updates will be marked as updates